Family CourtProvincial Court | Saskatchewan

 - place the child in the custody of a person having sufficient interest in the child, or

 - place the child temporarily or permanently in the care of the Ministry of Social Services.

-You can find more information on Family Law in the Court of Queen’s Bench section of the website.
+You can find more information on Family Law in the Court of King’s Bench section of the website.

 ADJUST FONT SIZE